top of page

 Fast Fashion has gone to far

-• 5 hours ago
+• Feb 5

 • 5 min read

-Fast fashions main priority is to constantly mass produce inexpensive clothing with cheap labour and cheap materials which leads to a low-quality product.
+Fast fashion’s main priority is to constantly mass produce inexpensive clothing with cheap labour and cheap materials which leads to a low-quality product.
+Creating clothes in this way leads to environmental damage and major infringement on workers' rights.
+There isn't much anyone can do about it.

-There isn't much anyone can do about it anymore the industrial machine that fast fashion has become is too large to be slowed down by any boycotts or policy change as it is global.
+The industrial machine that fast fashion has become is too large to be slowed down by any boycotts or policy change as its global.

 I don't think that fast fashion can ever be sustainable because the very premise of it is not built on sustainability.
 It's all about doing things cheaply, selling items cheaply and encouraging people to buy more than they need and not keeping it for particularly long.”